 One of the highlights of this collaboration is the Machine Collection Dinnerware, a ceramic interpretation of equipment gears and cogs, rendered with toothed edges and impressions, finished with an industrial white.
 Taking its inspiration from the global imagery of mechanics it consists of plates, bowls, cutlery, containers, glasses and mugs.
 The perfect complement to the Machine Collection is the DIY cutlery set which finds itself in the kitchen drawer even though it could be mistaken for a toolbox utensil; knives, forks and spoons, are available in the size of a wrench – 10 to 13mm.

-Cosmic Dining is The LuxPad’s favourite collection, visionary designs that include a set of porcelain dishes, borosilicate glasses, bowls in brass, and stoneware accessories such as grinders, vase and candleholder.
+Cosmic Dining is The LuxPad’s favorite collection, visionary designs that include a set of porcelain dishes, borosilicate glasses, bowls in brass, and stoneware accessories such as grinders, vase and candleholder.
 The Porcelain plates represent nine planets, the Sun and the Moon.
-Printed with fantastical colours and textures, they have been designed for their aesthetic values and reworked in order to make them perfect for the Diesel Living galaxy, both for setting the table and for wall decoration.
+Printed with fantastical colors and textures, they have been designed for their aesthetic values and reworked in order to make them perfect for the Diesel Living galaxy, both for setting the table and for wall decoration.

 Get the look